Signed in as:

 The generally accepted definition of 'continuity of care' is providing an atmosphere of care and routine that children can predict and trust.

 Programs do this by having small classrooms, low staff to child ratios, keeping children together as a group, and keep consistent staff with children as they move through stages of development.
 The aim is to provide children nurturing relationships with teachers that provide a foundation of trust that facilitates learning.

-Most advocates for Continuity of Care focus on this model of care for children from zero to three years of age.
+Most advocates for 'continuity of care' focus on this model of care for children from zero to three years of age.
 We will strive to provide a balance of high quality care with high quality learning by having qualified teachers at each age level of development.
 We want to make sure to provide excellent teachers for the age group we serve.
-We focus of the development of infants through 24 months.
+We focus on the development of infants through 24 months.

 We hope to build strong relationships between all members of our program children, families and staff.
 We will strive to provide the widest base for support and make transitions as smooth as possible.

-It is our hope to overcome these challenge and to maintain our teachers.
+It is our hope to overcome this challenge and to maintain our teachers.
 We encourage our teachers to stay with their group of children as they develop through their various stages of growth.